 In 1994, she completed more than 10 years of research on a pet archaeological/historical project, then drew, painted and published her findings ~ a historically accurate map she called “Treasure Beaches of the Mid-Atlantic.”
 The map and a companion piece she designed to look like an old newspaper page, “Treasure Legends of the Mid-Atlantic”, attracted national media attention and led to the piece being carried in more than 100 galleries throughout the country.
-The map was later chosen to represent the state of Delaware on QVC’s “Quest for America’s Best.”
-Today it can be found in homes and offices around the globe.
+The map was later chosen to represent the state of Delaware on QVC’s “Quest for America’s Best."
+Six hundred sold out in five minutes.
+Today the map can be found in homes and offices around the globe.

 The success of the map and resulting national and international interest enabled Ellen for the first time in her life to devote full time to her art and inspirational writing and in April 1999 open The Ellen Rice Gallery in coastal Ocean View, Delaware.

 Her paintings are called inspirational.
-Those that are not of specific local scenes or portraits, painted using photo references, she says often come to her as complete images in quiet times of prayer or meditation.
-Sometimes, she adds, she just starts painting with a light source and lets the painting dictate what it will be as she works.
-These paintings that “just seem to emerge from the canvas, have a life of their own” are usually the most quickly purchased by patrons.
+Those that are not of specific local scenes or portraits, or painted using photo references, she says often come to her as complete images in quiet times of prayerful meditation.
+Often, she starts painting with a light source and lets the painting dictate what it will be as she works.
+These paintings “just seem to emerge from the canvas, have a life of their own” and are usually the most quickly purchased by patrons.

 “I think people connect with Ellen through her paintings,” one private collector says.
 “There is an intangible quality to her work that people respond to.
 It’s not just visual.
 Her work is truly beautiful, but it goes deeper than that.
 Her paintings touch you, something within you.”